 Improving water quality and habitat together

-Lake Whangape is the second largest lake in the lower Waikato river basin and was once a clear water source.
-Now, it’s a murky waterway with algal blooms and a pest plant with bite.
+Lake Whangape is the second largest lake in the lower Waikato River basin and was once a clear water source.
+Now, it’s a murky waterway with algal blooms and pest plant species.

-A restoration plan involving all the lake’s users – including the farming community – aims to make a difference by prioritising restoration activities.
+A five-year restoration plan involving all the lake’s users – including the farming community – aims to make a difference by prioritising restoration activities.
+The project will be completed in 2023.

 Lake Whangape and its immediate surroundings are immersed in a rich and deep historical narrative.
 The lake sustained many generations of Māori, who managed it carefully to ensure it maintained its reputation as a formidable food basket resource.

-Sadly, more than 50 years of degradation has resulted in the lake becoming a mere glimpse of its former glory days.
+Sadly, more than 50 years of activity on surrounding land – and other factors – has led to degradation of the water.
 This has led to DOC, Waikato Regional Council and Waikato-Tainui taking a leadership role on a $2.9 million five-year restoration plan.

-It is going to be long process because there are multiple issues to address.
-But all of the partners are committed to working together and with the local community to address the environmental impacts.
+Restoring lake water quality will be long process because there are multiple issues to address.
+However, the partners are committed to working together and with the local community to address the environmental impacts.

-- Control alligator weed back down to containment levels.
+- Controlling alligator weed back down to containment levels.

 Funding for fencing